nasa/pvslib/README.md

 Recent Changes
 -
 **The library `trig_fnd` is now deprecated**.
 It's still provided for backward compatibility, but it should be replaced by `trig`.
-This change should involve minimum changes since names of definitions and lemmas have not change, but theory importing may be slightly different.
 The new library `trig`, which used to be axiomatic, is now foundational.
 However, in constrast to `trig_fnd`, trigonometric definitions are based on infinite series, rather than integrals.
 This changes considerably reduces the type-checking of theories involving trigonometric functions.
-Lemmas should have the same name
+The change from `trig_fnd` to `trig` should not have a major impact in your formal developments since names of definitions and lemmas are the same.
+However, theory importing may be slightly different.

 The PVS developments `TCASII`, `WellClear`,  and `DAIDALUS` are now [available](https://github.com/nasa/WellClear/tree/master/PVS) as part